Travelling to Italy this year?

-This year has been incredible for Italian travel, and we're excited to help you plan your next unforgettable adventure.
+As you would expect, this year has been incredible for Italian travel, it's as popular as ever.
+If you're considering Italy, now is a perfect time for us to help you plan your adventure!
 Imagine exploring picturesque mainland towns, uncovering spectacular, lesser-known islands, and savouring authentic local cuisine.
-Destinations like Sardinia, the Dolomites, Basilicata, and Piedmont are poised to be the top hotspots for your next holiday.
+Destinations like Sardinia, the Dolomites, Basilicata, and Piedmont are poised to be the top hotspots over the coming 12 months.

-At Italy Touring, we offer a range of tours to suit your travel style—from guided and small group experiences to private, luxury, and personalised itineraries.
+At Italy Touring, we offer a range of tours to suit your travel style - from guided and small group experiences to luxury, private, and personalised itineraries.
+Many of our most popular tours have already sold out for 2025 but we are receiving new dates for the rest of the year and into 2026 regularly, so if you can't see something on the website - reach out and we can probably source another option.
 Let us craft your perfect Italian holiday, blending adventure and authenticity for an experience that transcends the ordinary.
-Don't miss out—book or inquire about your next Italian getaway today!
+Don't miss out—book or enquire about your next Italian getaway today!

 Featured Tours